anngo-1/dotfiles/README.md

-## Sway Config
+## config

-This is a minimalistic sway configuration.
-It uses xfce4-terminal, pavucontrol, blueman, rofi, and waybar.
+This is my personal hyprland and sway configurations.

-The waybar included in this repository borrows from this tutorial [here](https://linuxconfig.org/how-to-install-configure-and-customize-waybar-on-linux), with an added on bluetooth manager that interfaces with blueman when clicked.
+The hyprland dots are from [JakooLit's hyprland dots](https://github.com/JaKooLit/Hyprland-Dots).
+The waybar and terminal are configured to use the Catppuccin mocha blue theme.